8 Hockey Skating Drills for Speed & Agility

 • Players will execute powerful strides (while staying low with bent knees) toward the first cone.

-• At the cone, players will stop and hold until the next whistle.
+• At the cone, players will come to a complete stop and hold position until the next whistle.

-• The next player in each line gets into an athletic stance, ready to skate to the first cone on your whistle.
+• The next player in each line assumes an athletic stance, ready to skate to the first cone on your whistle.

-• Repeat this start & stop cycle until every player has completed two laps.
+• Repeat this start-and-stop sequence until every player has completed two laps.

-Tip: This drill focuses on a combination of power & speed.
-Players should aim to reach the next cone quickly, but execute long & strong strides (over choppy ones) for maximum power.
+Tip: Players should aim to reach the next cone quickly, but execute long & strong strides (over choppy ones) for maximum power.

 Time-Interval Sprints